maximilian128/project_creation_automation/README.md

 # project_creation_automation

-Inspired by Kalle Hallden's [ProjectInitializationAutomation link] (https://github.com/KalleHallden/ProjectInitializationAutomation).
+Inspired by Kalle Hallden's [ProjectInitializationAutomation](https://github.com/KalleHallden/ProjectInitializationAutomation).
 With this project you can use the terminal to create new projects and initialize GitHub repositories.
 Build for Mac OS.